OronNadiv/drnadiv.com/content/blog/asthma/index.md

 ## Living With Asthma

-Asthma is very common and often takes a while to diagnose definitively.
-To make life more complicated, not all children who wheeze have asthma, and children can have asthma without wheezing.
-And kids often grow out of asthma.
-I spend A LOT of time discussing asthma and inhaler use
+Asthma is very common and is often underrecognized.
+To make life more complicated, not all children who wheeze have asthma, and children can have asthma without wheezing (cough-variant asthma).
+Kids often grow out of their asthma.
+And most of the children I treat have *intermittent asthma symptoms* that are triggered by viral infections, allergies, or exercise.
+I spend A LOT of time discussing asthma and inhaler use.

 #### Sample Asthma Action Plan